AnalyticsApps/WeatherSimulator/README.md

 3) How do I improve the accuracy of the prediction.

    Increase the value of property weatherAPI.lastNDaysWeather in WeatherSimulator.properties.
 By default, tool takes the last 5 days and last year 10 days to predict the features.
-Increasing the property will help in providing more accurate predictions.
+Increasing the value will help in providing more accurate predictions.

 ## Credits